durkinluke434/CloudflareAPIApp/README.md

-Project Title: Cloudflare API GUI Tool
+# Cloudflare API GUI Tool

-Description
-This tool is a graphical user interface (GUI) application built to interact with Cloudflare's API.
-It allows users to easily perform operations such as listing zones, managing DNS records, and accessing other Cloudflare services without the need for direct API calls through command-line tools.
+Cloudflare API GUI is a desktop application built to interact with Cloudflare's API, providing an easy-to-use graphical interface for managing DNS records and other Cloudflare settings.

-Features
+## Features
-User-friendly interface for interacting with Cloudflare's API.
-Preset endpoints for quick access to common API functions.
-Secure API token storage using system keyring.
-Response display and export capabilities.
-Installation
-Prerequisites
-Python 3.x
-pip (Python package manager)
-Dependencies
-Before running the application, install the required Python packages:

-bash
-Copy code
-pip install requests keyring tkinter
-Running the Application
-To run the application, navigate to the application directory and execute:

-bash
-Copy code
-python cloudflare_gui.py
+- Easy authentication with API key storage.
+- A simple form to interact with various Cloudflare API endpoints.
+- Ability to list, create, edit, and delete DNS records.
+- View analytics dashboard, manage page rules, rate limits, firewall rules, and more.
+- Securely save and retrieve your API key using the system's keyring service.
+- Validate inputs to ensure proper API call formats.

-Usage
+## Usage
-API Token: Enter your Cloudflare API token.
+Enter your Cloudflare API key and email address.
-Email: Enter your Cloudflare account email.
-ID Type and ID: Select the ID type (Account ID or Zone ID) and enter the corresponding ID.
+Select the ID type (Account ID/Zone ID) and the desired HTTP method.
-Endpoint Suffix: Select a preset endpoint or enter a custom endpoint suffix.
-HTTP Method: Select the HTTP method for your API request.
-Parameters (JSON): If required, enter the JSON parameters for your API request.
+Fill in any additional parameters required for the API call.
+Choose the endpoint you wish to interact with from the dropdown menu.
-Click on Make API Call to send the request.
+Click 'Make API Call' to send the request to Cloudflare's API.
-View the response in the response display section or export it as a JSON file.
+View the response in a new window.

-Contributing
+## Contributing
-Contributions to the project are welcome!
-Please refer to the CONTRIBUTING.md for guidelines.
+Contributions to the Cloudflare API GUI are welcome!
+Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests.

+## Versioning
+We use SemVer for versioning.
+For the versions available, see the tags on this repository.

+Authors
+Luke Durkin - Initial work - durkinluke434